Unity-Technologies/gitea-sdk/docs/migrate-v0.13-to-v0.14.md

 -   [#467 Remove & Rename TrackedTimes list functions](https://gitea.com/gitea/go-sdk/pulls/467)

-## Some EditUserOption got optional
+## Some Fields of Structs got optional

+The EditUserOption struct is only affected currently.
 For example Email type changed from `string` to `*string`.

 The easyest migration path is, to war your options with: